dye784/Chat-App/README.md

 ### Instructions
 You can either sign in with a test user - email: `example@example.com` & password: `12345` or just sign in with a valid email (i.e. something@something.something) with a password you can remember (i.e. 12345).

+### Features to Add
+1. Send only a few messages and allow scrolling to send queries to retreive more messages.